MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description
   [PluginsAllowedForUrls](#pluginsallowedforurls) and [PluginsBlockedForUrls](#pluginsblockedforurls) are checked first, then this policy.
 The options are 'ClickToPlay' and 'BlockPlugins'.
 If you set this policy to 'BlockPlugins', this plugin is denied for all websites.
 'ClickToPlay' lets the Flash plugin run, but users click the placeholder to start it.

-If you don't set this policy, it uses BlockPlugins and users can change this setting.
+If you don't configure this policy, the user can change this setting manually.

 Note: Automatic playback is only for domains explicitly listed in the [PluginsAllowedForUrls](#pluginsallowedforurls) policy.
 To turn automatic playback on for all sites, add http://* and https://* to the allowed list of URLs.